johnhadaway/johnhadaway.github.io/_projects/2021-recentre-jyv.markdown

 external-url-name:
 return_path: /projects
 display: yes
-description: Helped organised a high-street community for the City of Jyväskylä.
+description: Helped organise a high-street community for the City of Jyväskylä.
 Analysed spatial data, facilitated an activation workshop, and built the community's website

 ---